 And one more bonus, these are incredibly light on calories!
 Half a block of vegan sashimi, which is actually quite filling, will set you back less than 60 calories.

-Using the salmon and unagi blocks, plus some other fresh veggies, I whipped up this delicious all-vegan poke bowl.
+Using the salmon and unagi blocks, plus some other fresh veggies, I whipped up this delicious all-vegan Chirashizushi Donburi Bowl.
 With plant-based alternatives to everything, it’s so easy to go vegan these days even when it comes to sushi!

 - ½ pack vegan unagi see Note 1